delunapaolo/calipy/README.md

 The proposed software offers a two-fold solution:

 - A converter, which rewrites files in a binary format and concatenates all files together, so they can be analyzed as a whole;
-- A GUI with commands to select ROIs manually or via the watershed method.
+- A GUI with commands to select ROIs manually or via flood filling method.

 It is implemented in python to leverage on two powerful libraries: [numpy](https://www.numpy.org/) and [pyqtgraph](http://pyqtgraph.org/).